 This is easier said than done sometimes, of course.
 There are many capable people out there, some even more than qualified on paper.
 But being a good CMO isn’t always about checking off all the boxes on a list of specific skills or qualifications.
 There are also some qualities that are essential to the job, ones that those doing the hiring may not even know to look for.
 Not quite sure yourself?
 Keep reading to learn what characteristics separate good potential CMOs from great ones.

-Before getting into the qualities that an ideal CMO candidate should possess, it’s important to understand just what a CMO is, what their responsibilities are, and what is generally expected of them.
-To sum it up, a chief marketing officer’s job is to develop a marketing strategy that all-around improves their company’s metrics.
-They’re accountable not only for reaching out to completely new audiences and expanding influence and the customer base, but also for increasing generated profit and current customer engagement.
+A chief marketing officer’s job is to develop a marketing strategy that all-around improves their company’s metrics.
+They’re accountable for reaching out to completely new audiences, expanding influence and the customer base, and increasing generated profit and current customer engagement.

-However, the job can entail significantly more than this already packed list of responsibilities depending on the individual business’ needs and company type.
-For example, companies more focused on enterprise will require something very different from those focused on the consumer, most typically expecting CMOs to be heavily involved in lead generation and pushing customers through the buyers’ cycle versus the advertising side of things favored by consumer-focused business.
+However, the CMO role can entail significantly more than this already packed list of responsibilities, depending on the individual business’ needs and company type.
+For example, companies more focused on enterprise will require something very different from those focused on the consumer, with most typically expecting CMOs to be heavily involved in lead generation and pushing customers through the buyers’ cycle versus the advertising side of things favored by consumer-focused business.

 Perhaps the most obvious of the bunch, a successful chief marketing officer needs to have an abundance of market insight.
 They need to thoroughly understand what drives it, how it operates, and how trends both near and far influence customer decisions.